nicolaprezza/BWTIL/README.md

  * **count-runs** : count number of equal-letter runs in a text file (see https://github.com/nicolaprezza/BWTIL/tree/master/tools/count-runs)

+ * **lz77** : count number of phrases in the LZ77 parse of the input text file (see https://github.com/nicolaprezza/BWTIL/tree/master/tools/lz77)

 ### Download

 Since BWTIL includes extern git repositories as submodules, clone it using the --recursive option: